gmc-code/PC-microbit-micropython/docs/introduction/first_use.rst

 --------------------------

 | The hex file that is on new microbits can be found at: https://microbit.org/get-started/user-guide/out-of-box-experience/

-| The code below is similar to the out-of-box-experience.
+| The code below is similar to the out-of-box-experience that occurs when a new microbit is first started.

 .. code-block:: python